JoelStansbury/das/README.md

 ## Data Stewardship
   - Utilizing Outlook to handle email sending/recieving means that the users do not need to enter their email account passwords into our application.
   - We believe that the best form of data stewardship is not requesting the data in the first place.
-While we could eliminate the dependence on 3rd party email clients by sacrificing this principle, we understand that this code does not have the same level of trust as MS Outlook and do not wish to compel users to relinquish that trust to us (or to dig through the code in order to verify our proper handling).
+While direct access would eliminate the dependence on 3rd party email clients, we understand that this code does not have the same level of trust as MS Outlook and do not wish to compel users to relinquish that trust to us.
 This may change in the future once that trust has been established.
   - We do however require the ability to read emails.
 The code currently reads the past 2 days worth of emails [outlook.py#L42](https://github.com/JoelStansbury/das/blob/main/das/outlook/outlook.py#L42).
 This is unavoidable
   - Similarly we require the ability to send emails on behalf of the user (using MS Outlook as a proxy) [outlook.py#L81](https://github.com/JoelStansbury/das/blob/main/das/outlook/outlook.py#L81).
 This is also an unavoidable requirement.
   - We do not, however store any email data to any local files.
 The unencrypted text exists in memory for the duration of the session until the application is stopped.